melisphdassociation/melisphdassociation.github.io/wellbeing.md

 # Wellbeing/Student care committee

-## About 🚑
+## Healthcare info 🚑

 Committee dedicated to the mental health and physical health of PhD students.
 Here we collect all available resources for students regarding sports and mental health including information on (in the case of foreign students) how to register in a CAP, how to ask for an appointment, procedures etc. We also include steps on what to do when having issues with their PI or when having cases of abuse and/or discrimination.
-Please check [Resources and Links](https://pages.github.com/) section below.

-## Healthcare info

-Section on all available healthcare services to MELIS students, includes physical healthcare and mental healthcare as well as guides for international students.
-Use this as a [first point of contact].
+Please check the links bellow as a **first point of contact**.

 </div>
 				<br>
 				<p><a href="psychological.html">Psychological support services</a></p>

-## Psychological support services

-**SAP**
+# SAP
 UPF Psychological Support Service (SAP) has the goal of favoring the student adaptation in the college lifestyle, facilitating personal stability and also academic efficiency.
 Helping the student to understand, think and change facing it’s new reality.
 SAP is addressed to bachelor and postgraduate UPF students that need psychological and psychopedagogical orientation.